 Interested in working at Breck?
 We are currently looking for candidates for the following postings; however, candidates are always invited to submit applications regardless of openings.
 Please submit your resume and information to the Human Resources department listed below.

-Reports to: Lower School Division Director
+Reports to: Director of Extended Day and Lower School Director

 Essential Duties and Responsibilities

 - Drives school bus on daily routes, and charters to and from the transportation facility

 - Conducts pre and post trip inspections and completes related forms as required by the State of Minnesota

 - Observes and adheres to all federal and state safety rules and regulations.
 Adheres to safe work behaviors and promptly corrects conditions and unsafe behaviors which may lead to accidents.

 - Manages emergency evacuation of bus.
 (See competencies below.)

 - Observes all route operating policies and practices